Frequently Asked Questions

 - CASUAL – Foley’s Bar and Restaurant on Baggot Street followed by Irish music in O Donaghues Bar (directly across the street)

 A few pubs not to miss in the town centre are Kehoes on South Anne Street, McDaids on Harry Street & Grogans on South William Street.
 Each of these three pubs has a great local atmosphere and are genuine Irish pubs in the city centre.
 We recommend visiting Temple Bar in the evening but not at night time as it usually gets very loud and boisterous.
-A better area of town to enjoy the evening is north of Grafton Street on Dame Street, Kildare Street and Baggot Street.
+A better area of town to enjoy in the evening is north of Grafton Street on Dame Street, Kildare Street and Baggot Street.

 Q – Can you confirm the room / bed sizes and configuration in Ireland ?